izzie-heath/startup/notes.md

 ## HTML

+I played around with the HTML of the Simon game.
+I was able to add this page to my website: [https://simon.myhabitat.click](https://simon.myhabitat.click).

 I'm pretty comfortable with the main structural components of HTML as I have used them before.
 However, I was less familiar with many of its input elements.
 Here's some notes to reference what they are:

 | Element    | Meaning                          | Example                                        |